 Single User License.
-Subject to the terms and conditions of this End User Agreement, Celsia, LLC, doing business as Gaia Geothermal ("Gaia") and its suppliers grant to you ("Customer") a non-exclusive, non-transferable dongle-based license to use the GROUND LOOP DESIGNTM software program in object code form and all related materials included herewith, including written materials, binders and other containers (hereinafter the "Software") on supported operating systems.
+Subject to the terms and conditions of this End User Agreement, Celsia, LLC, doing business as Gaia Geothermal ("Gaia") and its suppliers grant to you ("Customer") a non-exclusive, non-transferable dongle-based license to use the Ground Loop Design TM software program in object code form and all related materials included herewith, including written materials, binders and other containers (hereinafter the "Software") on supported operating systems for either i) a period of months during which the license is active ("Licensing Period"), according to the length of the license Customer has purchased; or, ii) in perpetuity, if Customer purchased a perpetual license.